-We follow in the footsteps of famous mountaineers and walk the trail from lodge to lodge.
-We have included two nights in Pangboche village from where you can walk to Ama Dablam Base Camp.
-This is a beautiful place to visit at an altitude of 4,576m.

-Sagarmatha National Park, known as the Khumbu, is in northeastern region of Nepal.
+You will follow in the footsteps of famous mountaineers and walk the trail from lodge to lodge.
+With our Everest itinerary you do both Ama Dablam Base Camp and Everest Base Camp hike.
+This is an ideal choice for those who are new to the delights of trekking at high altitude.
+Sagarmatha National Park, known as the Khumbu, is in north-eastern region of Nepal.
 Mount Everest is the highest mountain in the world at an altitude of 8,848m.
-Ama Dablam, Pumori, and Nuptse tower above us making this a magical and inspiring place to visit.
-We include visits to Sherpa villages and Buddhist monasteries at Pangboche and Tengboche.
-You will meet Sherpas and get to know about their way of life and the Buddhist religion.
+Ama Dablam, Pumori and Nuptse tower above us making this a magical and inspiring place to visit.
+We include visits to Sherpa villages and Buddhist monasteries at Thame and Tengboche.
+You will meet Sherpas and get to know about their way of life and Buddhist religion.